Note: Updated on April 11, 2022. See end of this text for details.

 When we look at activity patterns (measured by daily step counts), the influence of COVID-19 is even more pronounced.
 In the days preceding a positive test result, step counts begin to drop sharply, reducing activity by around 3500 steps per day on average.
 That’s equivalent to a decline of more than 50% of usual activity!
 This change lasts for up to a month.

 Sleep duration is also affected by COVID-19.
-Around the time of diagnosis, our COVID-19 positive donors sleep an average of one hour more, which also takes about a month to return to normal.
+Around the time of diagnosis, our COVID-19 positive donors sleep an average of around 40 minutes more, which also takes about three weeks to return to normal.

 For all three variables, similar findings have been reported in a comparable study of donated vital data in the United States.
 This shows that our results are by no means an exception, but are instead consistent with the current state of research.